November Events

 · Recognition under the DECA area at www.KnowledgeMatters.com

-DECA's International Career Development Conference
+1st Place: DECA's International Career Development Conference Champions

-· $1,000/team ($6,000 for Hotel*)
+· $1,000/team ($5,000 for Hotel*)

-2nd Place
+2nd Place:

-· $500/team ($3,000 for Hotel*)
+· $500/team ($2,000 for Hotel*)

-3rd Place
+3rd Place:

-· $250/team ($1,500 for Hotel, 4th Place $900 for Hotel*)
+· $250/team ($1,000 for Hotel*)

-· Recognition at the Grand Awards Ceremony at the ICDC and Plaque
+· Recognition at the Grand Awards Ceremony at the ICDC

 * Awards for Hotel made possible by J. Willard and Alice S. Marriott Foundation

-Stukent (Social Media) Challenge
+Stukent (Social Media) Challenge - Not updated for 25-26 yet!

 CHALLENGE TIMELINE

-CHALLENGE DATES: February 1 - March 1
+CHALLENGE DATES: October 1 - December 1

 Registration Opens: January 1

-Competition Ends: March 1
+Competition Ends: December 1

-Email or Talk to Mr. Kimbler by Friday January 7th if you want to compete.
+Email or Talk to Mr. Kimbler by Friday September 27th if you want to compete.

 How the Competition Works

-1st Place: $1,500 Cash Prize
+- 1st Place: $1,500 cash prize

-2nd Place: $1,000 Cash Prize
+- 2nd Place: $1,000 cash prize

-3rd Place: $500 Cash Prize
+- 3rd Place: $500 cash prize

 Judge and Chaperone Information